btoll/serial-number-generator/README.md

     npm install

-> If you get any warnings about vulnerabilites, you can choose to fix them or not.
+Note that if you get any warnings about vulnerabilities, you can choose to fix them or not.
 Either way the app will run.

+### SQL Server Database

+You'll find the database schema in `db/schema`.
+Assuming that SQL Server is already installed and running on the machine, you can import by issuing the following command in the same directory:

+    sqlcmd -S localhost -U SA -i schema

+Note that I'm running Debian Linux, and I'm not sure if the `sqlcmd` tool is platform-agnostic.

-## Starting
+## Starting with Webpack

+### Unix

     npm start
     or